apache/ozone/hadoop-hdds/docs/content/interface/OzoneFS.md

 The Hadoop compatible file system interface allows storage backends like Ozone to be easily integrated into Hadoop eco-system.
 Ozone file system is an Hadoop compatible file system.
 Currently, Ozone supports two scheme: o3fs and ofs.
+The biggest difference between the o3fs and ofs，is that o3fs supports operations only at a single bucket, while ofs supports operations across all volumes and buckets. you can Refer to "Differences from existing o3FS "in ofs.md for details of the differences.

 ## Setting up the o3fs